 A TENS device is covered as a rental item capping at 6 months, or when the purchase price is met, whichever occurs first.
 Once the purchase price is reached, this item will be owned by the member.

 Electrodes for the TENS unit (A4595) are covered without prior authorization.

 TENS units are generally covered subject to the indications listed below and per your plan documents.

 - Chronic pain conditions (except for chronic low back pain)

 - Acute exacerbation of chronic conditions (including chronic low back pain).

-- TENS is not covered for chronic low back pain because studies show TENS is ineffective for this condition.
+- TENS is not covered for chronic low back pain because studies show TENS is ineffective for that condition.

 - TENS is not covered for the following conditions where its use is contraindicated: